Northern Minnesota

 (1898), near Onigum

 A temporary MN National Guard camp located on Sugar Point, four miles northeast of Walker.
-Built during the "Leech Lake Affair".
+Established during the "Leech Lake Affair".

 (1794, 1798, 1820), Cass Lake

-North West Co. fur trade posts were located at the entrances of the Red Cedar River and the Mississippi River at Cass Lake (formerly Upper Red Cedar Lake), established by James Grant.
+Two North West Co. trade posts were located here (formerly Upper Red Cedar Lake), at the entrance of the Red Cedar River and at the outlet of the Mississippi River, one established by James Grant.
 Also known as Red Cedar Lake Posts.
-An American Fur Co. post was later located between these two sites and west of the Tongue River.
+An American Fur Co. post was later located between these two sites and west of the Tongue River entrance.

-Originally a North West Co. trade post was located here.
-An American trading post was later located on Bowen's Point near Little Cut Foot Sioux Lake.
+Originally a North West Co. trade post (Winnibigoshish House) was located here.
+An American trading post (1834 - 1848) was later located on Bowen's Point near Cut Foot Sioux Lake.
 A marker here mistakenly identifies the post to the Hudson's Bay Co..
-The American Fur Co. also had a post (1820's - 1830's) at the mouth of the Pigeon River.
-Another trading post (date ?) was located between the Mississippi River inlet and Sugar Lake.
+The American Fur Co. also had a post (1823 - 1830's) on the north shore at the mouth of the Pigeon River.
+Another trading post (date ?) was located on the western shore between the Mississippi River inlet and Sugar Lake (the NWC post ? or another ?).

 Patchatchanban Post